Skip to content

 • Brush 2–3 times a week to catch mats before they tighten, especially behind the ears and under the legs.

-• Keep the face clean — wipe around the eyes daily to manage tear stains.
+• Keep the face clean: wipe around the eyes daily to manage tear stains.

 What to ask your groomer

 Bring a photo and use specifics: "a summer cut, about half an inch on the body, face rounded, ears tidied, top knot left long."
-Clear length guidance gets you the result you pictured — and a happy, cool dog.
-Groomers: track each dog's coat type and preferred length on their client profile, and check the vaccination status before they're in the chair.
-Thinking of grooming for a living?
-See how to start a dog grooming business, and price each cut with the Dog Grooming Cost Calculator.
+Clear length guidance gets you the result you pictured and a happy, cool dog.
+Wondering what a Shih Tzu groom costs in your area?
+The Dog Grooming Cost Calculator gives a realistic range by size and coat type.

 Frequently asked questions